Financial Strength, Bonding, Insurance, Equity Capital and Stability

 Qualified Trust Accounts or Qualified Escrow Accounts

-Your 1031 Exchange funds are deposited and held in segregated Qualified Trust Accounts in order to protect your 1031 Exchange funds from an unexpected voluntary or involuntary bankruptcy filing by Exeter 1031 Exchange Services, LLC.
+Clients' 1031 Exchange funds are deposited, held and safeguarded in separate, segregated Qualified Trust Accounts in order to protect your 1031 Exchange funds from an unexpected voluntary or involuntary bankruptcy filing by Exeter 1031 Exchange Services, LLC.
+The Qualified Trust Account ensures that clients' 1031 Exchange funds are clearly classified as fiduciary (client) funds and not corporate funds.
 Qualified Escrow Accounts serve the same purpose as well, although recent court decisions have leaned more favorably toward the use of the Qualified Trust Account structure.

 Internal Process Controls and Risk Management

 We have established a multi-layered process that includes process controls, validations, audits and reviews to ensure we deliver on our promises and meet our fiduciary obligations and responsibilities as a Qualified Intermediary for your 1031 Exchange.
 Nothing escapes our attention in any transaction.

 Exeter professionals have a long-standing track record and reputation in designing, structuring and coordinating all kinds of 1031 Exchanges involving multiple types of property, from high-rise commercial office buildings to residential condominium properties, and even personal property like commercial aircraft.
 Every transaction is handled with the same attention to detail and accuracy because our reputation for excellence is solidified with every successful outcome.